Introduction

 anonymous | x | x |

-- The commonality between the default and anonymous tokens is that they handle client operations.
+- The default and anonymous tokens both handle client operations.

 Configuration Example